Hello! I am so excited to share my $3.99 thrift store tv cabinet makeover you today!

-I removed the two original knobs, because I wanted to use them.
-I did not want to purchase new hardware.
+I removed the two original knobs because I wanted to use them because there was no need to purchase new hardware.
 I also did not remove the doors to paint.

 The next day I gave the entire piece a good cleaning and then applied my paint.

-After everything was painted, and the paint had dried overnight, I taped off the edges, and stained the top as well as the inside wood.
+Because the paint dried overnight, I was able to stain the top as well as the inside wood.

 We needed something for the back behind each door.
-I did not want to spend money for a new back especially since it would not even be seen!
+I did not want to spend money on a new back especially since it would not even be seen!
 We found two pieces of old beadboard that had a few scratches on the front and couldn’t be used.
 We cut the beadboard into two pieces to place on the back where the doors were and nailed them in place.
-It would not been seen, so it did not have to be pretty!

-I am so excited with the way this piece turned out!
-All the supplies, including the piece, was less than $90 bucks!
+The thrift store tv cabinet looks really great as a buffet.
+With that being said, all the supplies, including the piece, was less than $90 bucks!
 That’s less than purchasing a used one for $100 or more and then purchasing supplies to redo it.
 The most important thing is it gave me and the Hubs quality time together.
 It’s one of our favorite things to do.
 Work on a piece together.
-I am super blessed!
+Blessed I am!

-The knobs were prefect!
-I am glad I decided to keep them.
+The knobs were perfect!
 And the wood applique added a touch of class 🙂

-Never pass up a piece that other people do not see potential in.
-With a little work and creativity, it can be transformed into a charming piece for your home!
+Above all, never pass up a piece that other people do not see potential in.